Carlos Bell: Richmond Roadrunner/Saints

 Bell had his first season in 1969.
 He was with the Richmond Roadrunners of the Atlantic Coast Football League.
 He scored two touchdowns in 1969.
 In 1970, the Roadrunners were renamed the Saints.
 With the Saints he had 113 rushes for 449 yards and two touchdowns.
 He also had 13 receptions for 148 yards and two touchdowns.
 He scored 6 touchdowns with the Roadrunners/Saints.

 New Orleans Saints

-In 1971 he was drafted in the 4th round (82nd overall) by the New Orleans Saints.
+In 1971, Bell was drafted in the fourth round (82nd overall) by the New Orleans Saints.
 He played in one game for them.
 He played as a tight end.
 He did not play anymore after 1971.